-Differences between flows in the Bear River at the Feather River confluence under the Proposed Project, as compared to the No Action Alternative, are minimal.
-Changes in flow magnitude and timing are nearly identical to those seen in Figure 7.2-7 and Figure 7.2-9, albeit with some influence from Dry Creek inflows.
+Differences between flows in the Bear River at the Feather River confluence under the Proposed Project (Near-Term Condition), as compared to the No Action Alternative, are again noticeable.
+Changes in flow magnitude and timing are nearly identical to those seen in Figure 7.2-7 and Figure 7.2-9, although not as noticeable, given the influence from Dry Creek inflows.

 Figure 7.2-11.
-Comparison of flows in the Bear River at the Feather River confluence from WY 1976 through WY 2014 for the No Action Alternative (Baseline) and the Proposed Project (Near-Term Condition).
+Comparison of flows in the Bear River at the Feather River confluence from WY 1976 through WY 2014 for the No Action Alternative (Baseline Condition) and the Proposed Project (Near-Term Condition).
 Flow is plotted in logarithmic scale to better show both high and low values.

-Figure 7.2-12 shows modeled flow exceedance curves for average monthly streamflow for the Bear River at the Feather River confluence under the Proposed Project.
-Results are similar in magnitude and probability to average monthly streamflow below the non-Project diversion dam, albeit with some influence from Dry Creek inflows.
+Figure 7.2-12 shows modeled flow exceedance curves of the average monthly streamflow for the Bear River at the Feather River confluence under the Proposed Project (Near-Term Condition).